icsaba/lit-functions/README.md

 ### Start

-You can try out ur changes with the command `yarn start:app:ts` or you can test how it works with js either `yarn start:app:js`.
-Before runninf the JS app, do not forget to create a new version locally with `yarn build && yarn pack` command.
+Test your changes with the command:

+`yarn start:app:ts`

+Or test how it works with JavaScript:

+`yarn start:app:js`

+Before running the JavaScript app, create a new version locally with:

+`yarn build && yarn pack`

 ### Test

-It uses `vitest` and `jsdom` for now.
+We use vitest and jsdom for testing.

 `yarn test:unit`